GOOD FOODIE

 INGREDIENTS:

-1 lb steak, cut into bite-sized pieces
+1 lb steak, cut into bite-sized pieces3 tbsp butter

 4 cloves garlic, minced